 Compact Size

 Most people living in apartments aren’t going to want to sacrifice a lot of space for a drum kit.
-So in most cases it’s going to be ideal to have a kit that takes up less space, has a small overall footprint, and that is potentially light enough and foldable to move out of the way easily.
+So in many cases it’s going to be ideal to have a kit that takes up less space, has a small overall footprint, and that is potentially light enough and has the ability to fold up to move out of the way easily.

 Check Pricing or Buy Now